- Natural supply generation heard shrinking

-The US recycled high-density polyethylene markets were seen stable to lower on the day Sept.
-22, as sentiment turns slightly bearish for October pricing.
+The US recycled high-density polyethylene markets were seen stable on the day Nov.
+24, as sources noted expectations of continued downward price trends despite strong demand.

 S&P Global Platts assessed natural post-consumer HDPE bales in the Midwest spot market stable on the day at 80 cents/lb, above offers heard in the high 70s cents/lb range and purchase prices talked closer to 80 cents/lb.

 Downstream recycled natural HDPE pellets for blowmolding applications were also seen flat on the day at 138 cents/lb, maintaining market structure amid a lack of fresh indications received.

 Sources said supply of natural HDPE material, commonly used in milk jugs, was becoming increasingly difficult to secure nationwide as consumers switch to non-plastic milk cartons.